Updated May 26, 2023

 - SAS follows a procedural programmatic approach compared to R.

-- Lines of code in SAS is a lot more than in R.
+- Lines of code in SAS are a lot more than in R.

-- Applications of the latest technologies like machine learning and statistical learning are very easy in R compared to that of SAS.
+- R makes the applications of the latest technologies like machine learning and statistical learning more straightforward compared to SAS.

-- Packages that are highly expensive in SAS are offered for free in R.
+- R offers packages that are expensive in SAS for free.

-- Packages such as text mining, serial time formatting, etc are highly expensive in SAS as compared to R programming language.
+- Packages such as text mining and serial time formatting are generally more expensive in SAS compared to the R programming language.

 5. Difficulty in Text Mining

-- The extraction of useful pieces of information from text data is known as text mining.
+- People refer to the extraction of useful pieces of information from text data as text mining.

-- R offers text mining for free of cost, but text mining in SAS is very expensive.
+- R offers text mining for free of cost, but text mining in SAS is costly.

-- It is like decrypting a code that is in the form of a text.
+- It is like decrypting a code in the form of text.

-- It helps in making proper decisions from the information which you decode from the text.
+- It helps make proper decisions from the information you decode from the text.

-- Text conversion is done to create useful data for making proper decisions and proper analysis.
+- People perform text conversion to create useful data for making proper decisions and conducting the proper analysis.

-In this article of Advantages of SAS, we had a walk through over both advantages and disadvantages of SAS language.
-SAS is very popular among big enterprises as it gives high levels of security compared to R which is popular among freelancers and it’s not as secure as SAS.
+In this article on the Advantages of SAS, we had a walkthrough of both advantages and disadvantages of the SAS language.
+SAS is preferred by big enterprises due to its high levels of security compared to R, which is popular among freelancers and considered less secure than SAS.